AQG Network Analyzer reference↑

 - TCP / UDP

-The AQG Network Analyzer supports the following handshake extraction protocols for layer 7:
+The AQG Network Analyzer supports the following handshake extraction protocols for L7:

 TLS 1.3